No Phone Listed

 About Learning Online

 That said, it is also important to check in with each help lab or resource center you would utilize for your classes to determine their hours and any changes to the support they offer.
-We will also be keeping the Tutor Iowa website as up to date as possible to ensure you are able to find information on these resources and the adjustments being made to their traditional support offerings.
+We will keep the Tutor Iowa website as up to date as possible to ensure you are able to find information on these resources and the adjustments being made to their traditional support offerings.

 A great way to gain a deeper understanding on how to approach online classes is by watching the new Success at Iowa modules about virtual learning.
 For those unfamiliar, Success at Iowa is a required online course for new undergraduate students at the University of Iowa.
 It is designed around the five stages of transition that most University of Iowa students experience at the beginning of their college journey.
 The course provides students with information for each stage of their transition to help them reach their goals and get the most out of their experiences at the University of Iowa.
 Check out these modules by clicking on the following links: